nspool/hello-opencv/README.md

 # hello-opencv

 Experiments with OpenCV 3.
-C++11 in Xcode 8.
+C++11 in Xcode 9.

+# Prerequisites

+This project assumes that OpenCV 3 has been built from source and is installed at /usr/local

 # TODO